Language exists as a tool to facilitate empathy

 Language evolved as a tool to facilitate empathy.

-Language is a means of communication
+Language is a means of communication.

-Of course, just because you can empathize with a person doesn't mean that you agree with them.
+Also, just because you can empathize with a person doesn't mean that you agree with them.
 Far from it.
 And here language can be useful, too - to establish clearly how two people disagree, to clarify the differences between their points of view.
 This, too, is a form of empathy, and an important one.
 If you assume that everyone else's perspective is exactly the same as yours, you aren't really empathizing with them.
 The difficulty - and the importance - of empathy lies precisely in the ability to empathize with people who are different from you.

 I am tempted to play something like a Wittgenstinian game here, that is, to derive from this empirical claim a normative injunction: that any attempt to use language for any purpose other than the facilitation of empathy constitutes a misuse of language (in something like the way that Wittgenstein's epigones like to claim that certain traditional philosophical questions are meaningless and that to ask them constitutes a misuse of language).
 That is, any lack of clarity in communication constitutes a misuse of language.
 I think there are some analytic philosophers who might say something like that.